New slope inequalities for families of complete intersections: Introduction

 The case when $L$ is the relative canonical divisor $K_f=K_X-f^{*}K_B$ of a relatively minimal fibration is of particular interest: inequality (\ref{f-pos}) is called in this case {\it the canonical slope inequality}:

 The case $n=2$ was the first case studied.
-Cornalba and Harris \cite{C-H} and Xiao \cite{xiao} proved with two different methods the canonical slope inequality for relatively minimal fibred surfaces with fibres of genus greater or equal to $2$.
+Cornalba and Harris \cite{C-H} (see also \cite{LS}) and Xiao \cite{xiao} proved with two different methods the canonical slope inequality for relatively minimal fibred surfaces with fibres of genus greater than or equal to $2$.
 The importance of the slope inequality can hardly be underestimated: in particular it has consequences both in the classification of surfaces (\cite{xiao}, \cite{pardini}) and in the study of the structure of the ample and nef cones of the moduli space of stable curves (\cite{ACG2}, \cite{GKM}).

 For the case of an arbitrary $L$ in dimension 2, we proved in \cite{BS3} that $f$-positivity holds in case that $L$ is a nef line bundle such that the restriction $L_{|F}$ is linearly stable \cite[Def.2.16]{mum}, and that this linear stability on the fibres is the assumption needed in both the Cornalba-Harris and the Xiao methods, and also in a third method due to Moriwaki.
+It is worth remarking though that -differently from Cornalba-Harris and Moriwaki's ones- Xiao's method works also with weaker assumptions than linear stability for $L_{|F}$, producing a (weaker) inequality for the ratio between $L^2$ and $\deg f_*\cO_X(L)$.

 For the case $n=3$ many inequalities between $K_f^3$ and $\deg f_*\cO_X(K_f)$ are proved in \cite{Barja3folds} and \cite{ohno} and more recently in \cite{zhang}, still a slope inequality or more generally the $f$- positivity of some class of line bundles is in general not known.